-Why Regression Testing Matters and How QA Sphere Can Help You
+Why Regression Testing Matters & How QA Sphere Helps

 In software development, every update brings the risk of breaking something that used to work just fine.
 This is called a regression—a bug that shows up after changes to the code.
 Whether you're adding new features, fixing bugs, or performing routine updates, these regressions can sneak in and cause problems.